hengshuaiyao/HengshuaiYao.github.io/README.md

 ### Action-model based RL
 - Donglai Zhu, Hao Chen, Hengshuai Yao, Masoud Nosrati, Peyman Yadmellat, Yunfei Zhang.
 Practical Issues of Action-conditioned Next Image Prediction. [arxiv](https://arxiv.org/abs/1802.02975), 2018.

+Abstract: The problem of action-conditioned image prediction in robotics is to predict the expected next frame given the current camera frame the robot observes and the action it selects.
+We provide the first comparison of two recent popular models, Convolutional Dynamic Neural Advection (CDNA) (Finn et al., 2016) and a feedforward model (Oh et al., 2015), especially for image prediction on cars.
+Our major finding is that action tiling encoding is the most important factor leading to the remarkable performance of the CDNA model.
+We present a light-weight model by action tiling encoding which has a single-decoder feedforward architecture same as Oh et al.
+(2015).
+On a real driving dataset, the CDNA model achieves 0.3986×1e-3 MSE and 0.9836 Structure SIMilarity (SSIM) with a network size of about 12.6 million parameters.
+With a small network of fewer than 1 million parameters, our new model achieves a comparable performance to CDNA at 0.3613 × 1e-3 MSE and 0.9633 SSIM.
+Our model requires less memory, is more computationally efficient and more advantageous to be used inside self-driving vehicles.

 - Yao, H. and Szepesvari, Cs.
 [Approximate Policy Iteration with Linear Action Models](papers/lamapi.pdf).
 Twenty-Sixth Conference on Artificial Intelligence.
 AAAI.
 Toronto, Canada.
 2012. [bib](bib.txt)

+Abstract: In this paper we consider the problem of finding a good policy given some batch data.
+We propose a new approach, LAMAPI, that first builds a so-called linear action model (LAM) from the data and then uses the learned model and the collected data in approximate policy iteration (API) to find a good policy.
+A natural choice for the policy evaluation step in this algorithm is to use least-squares temporal difference (LSTD) learning algorithm.
+Empirical results on three benchmark problems show that this particular instance of LAMAPI performs competitively as compared with LSPI, both from the point of view of data and computational efficiency.

 - Yao, H., Szepesvari, Cs., Pires, B. A., and Zhang, X. 2014.
 [Pseudo-MDPs and Factored Linear Action Models](papers/pmdp.pdf).
 IEEE Symposium on Adaptive Dynamic Programming and Reinforcement Learning (IEEE ADPRL), Best student paper nomination, Orlando, Florida, USA. [bib](bib.txt)

 ### Dyna-style Planning